 Online

-The Mississippi Department of Public Safety (DPS) does have a name-based background check which can be used to look up someone’s criminal record.
+The Mississippi Department of Public Safety (DPS) also have a name-based background check which can be used to look up someone’s criminal record.
 It charges $32 and accepts major credit cards.

-To view mugshots from the various sheriff’s departments, interested persons need to contact or visit the sheriff’s department website and perform an inmate query to locate the mugshot present in the record.
+To view mugshots from the various sheriff’s departments, interested persons need to contact the sheriff’s department or perform an online inmate query to locate the mugshot present in the record.
 Simply search “[County] + Sheriff’s Office” to see if the the local sheriff’s office hosts mugshots.

-For example, Jackson County Sheriff’s department has an excellent Inmate Locator feature that allows you to view a mugshot records of an inmate.
-As well with Jones County Sheriff’s Department.
+For example, the Jackson County Sheriff’s department has an excellent Inmate Locator feature that allows you to view a mugshot records of an inmate.
+The same is true with the Jones County Sheriff’s Department which provides a list of current inmates held at Jones County Detention Center as well as the list of individuals released from the jail within 24 hours.

 If an individual is under the age of 18 and commits a crime in Mississippi, they are considered a juvenile or minor.
 Juvenile proceedings take place at the Mississippi State Youth Court.